 Beverly Trimble, WIA/TAA I.T.A Coordinator

-Hinds Community College offers Adult Basic Education (ABE) programs and GED Testing.
-These programs provide excellent advancement opportunities for individuals who do not hold a high school diploma or those who ready to further their education and upgrade their career opportunities.
+Hinds Community College offers Adult Basic Education (ABE) programs and HSE Equivalency testing.
+These programs provide excellent advancement opportunities for individuals who do not hold a high school diploma or those who are ready to further their education and upgrade their career opportunities.

 ABE courses are free.
-These services are offered for GED test preparation and other general skills such as reading, writing and math.
-The GED test is given at the Jackson, Raymond, Utica, and Vicksburg campuses of Hinds Community College on selected dates throughout the year.
-For more information, contact our GED Office at Ms. Carla Causey at 601.857.3913.
+These services are offered for HSE test preparation and other general skills such as reading, writing and math.
+The HSE test is given at the Jackson, Raymond, and Vicksburg campuses of Hinds Community College on selected dates throughout the year.
+For more information, contact our HSE Office at Ms. Carla Causey at 601.857.3913.